Helios at Fountains Abbey

 Imagine watching as the real sun comes up over the abbey as Helios shines from within.
 We'll be opening the abbey ruins to visitors from 6:15am to experince this rare opportunity.
 You'll be able to enjoy the silence of the early morning and hear the dawn chorus of nature waking up all around you too.

-You'll need to book tickets to our sunrise events which will be taking place at 6:15am on the mornings of 4,5,11 and 12 October.
-Tickets will be available via this website on Friday 5 September.
+You'll need to book tickets to our sunrise events which will be taking place at 6:15am on the mornings of 4, 5 ,11 and 12 October, even if you're a member.
+Tickets will be available from this website from Friday 5 September.

 Photographer's only event